Adam: A Method for Stochastic Optimization

 Now assemble the two fixes.
 Use the first moment as the direction (the smoothed gradient) and the square root of the second moment as the per-parameter divisor (the recent gradient size).
 One number on top for where to go, one number underneath for how far.
 With a small constant to keep the division safe, the update is:

-The hats on and are a correction we unpack in the next section; for now read them as and .
-That is the entire method.
+The hats on and are a correction that the bias-correction equations make precise; for now read them as and .
+That completes the update.
 The name Adam comes from adaptive moment estimation: the two moving averages are estimates of the first and second moments of the gradient, and they adapt the step.
-Here it is as code, the whole optimizer in six lines:
+Here it is as code, the optimizer in six lines:

 # Adam: one step on the parameter vector theta (all ops elementwise)